 Was Jesus crucified on Wednesday or Friday?

-The argument for the Wednesday crucifixion theory primarily stems from Matthew 12:40 which states.
+The argument for a Wednesday crucifixion primarily stems from Matthew 12:40 which states.
 “For as Jonas was three days and three nights in the whale’s belly; so shall the Son of man be three days and three nights in the heart of the earth.”
 The proponents of this argument say that in order for Jesus to prove that He is the Messiah that He must have met this condition or He could not be the Messiah.
-We are not going to go into this prophecy as it is greatly abused by the enemy because it is not understood by the majority, but Daniel 9:24-27 proves beyond doubt that Jesus was in fact the Messiah.
+We will be covering a prophecy that is greatly abused by the enemy because it is not understood by the majority, which is that Daniel 9:24-27 proves beyond doubt that Jesus was in fact the Messiah.
 This is the most powerful and perfect Messianic prophecy in the Word of God proving that Jesus was the Christ.
 So regardless as to how long Jesus was in the grave, we need not have any doubt that Jesus is the One.

 Feast of Unleavened Bread (Leviticus 23:6) |